Peter Walker has devoted his professional life to

 This can be achieved relatively easily and then other areas of rigidity can be addressed in a similar fashion to create flexibility before strengthening and coordinating voluntary movement

-For those ‘floppy’ babies affected by Prada Willi or similar helping the child to lift and control their head comes first and once this has been achieved further strengthening of the spine will allow coordinate movement.
+For those ‘floppy’ babies affected by Down’s Syndrome, Prader Willi or similar, helping the child to lift and control their head comes first and once this has been achieved further strengthening of the spine will allow coordinate movement.

 Step by step from sitting to standing to walking.
 All of which is best practiced as early as possible before the size and weight of the child makes it all too difficult.